cwinkelmann/deepfaune/README.md

 ---
-# LICENCE
+# LICENSE
 ---

-`Deepfaune` sofware is released under the [CeCILL](http://www.cecill.info) licence, compatible with [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.html).
+All of the source code to this product is available under the [CeCILL](http://www.cecill.info), compatible with [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.html).

-`Deepfaune` model parameters are released under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) (Attribution-NonCommercial-ShareAlike 4.0 International).
+All the model parameters (PyTorch weights in '.pt' files) are available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Commercial use of any element of `deepfaune` (code or model weights) is forbidden.
+Commercial use of any element of `DeepFaune` (code or model parameters) is forbidden.

+Know your rights.

 ---
 # REFERENCES